 Hyper-personalised skincare

-recent Epsilon online survey of 1,000 consumers between the ages of 18-64 found the appeal for personalization within retail is high, with 80% of respondents indicating they are more likely to do business with a company if it offers personalised experiences and 90% indicating that they find personalization appealing.
+A recent Epsilon online survey of 1,000 consumers between the ages of 18-64 found the appeal for personalization within retail is high, with 80% of respondents indicating they are more likely to do business with a company if it offers personalised experiences and 90% indicating that they find personalization appealing.

 This continuing desire for personalization and connection with brands has allowed a new form of hyper-personalization to blossom in the beauty eCommerce industry thanks to AI technology and a two way, data-driven conversation.

-There are already numerous examples that began to emerge in quarter four of 2019: Neutrogena introduced MaskiD – a 3D-printed face mask tailored to your skin’s needs, based on data collected from a selfie; La Roche-Posay announced its stick-on My Skin Track pH patch, which tracks pH levels and prescribes targeted products via an app on your phone; SkinCeuticals displayed made-to-measure Custom Dose correction serums
+There are already numerous examples that began to emerge in quarter four of 2019: Neutrogena introduced MaskiD – a 3D-printed face mask tailored to your skin’s needs, based on data collected from a selfie; La Roche-Posay announced its stick-on My Skin Track pH patch, which tracks pH levels and prescribes targeted products via an app on your phone; SkinCeuticals displayed made-to-measure Custom Dose correction serums.

 At the same time, Mintel Research found that Google searches for ‘microbiome’ (the microorganisms on and inside your body) increased by +110% year-on-year in 2019.
 The rise in these searches suggests the facial skincare market is being driven to move towards hyper-personalised skincare with beauty giants such as Johnson & Johnson already installing a dedicated microbiome platform.

-One company utilizing data to make a personal connection is Prose, whose customers take a 25-question online quiz in order to determine their best custom formulations and product regimens.
+One company utilizing data to make a personal connection is Prose, whose customers take a 25-question online quiz to determine their best custom formulations and product regimens.
 Questions range from hair type and scalp conditions to environment and lifestyle habits and lead to 135 data points that the company can use.

 The desire for personalization is so high that after a study revealed that 40% of British male beauty and personal care shoppers found it difficult to know which products are right for them, Geologie was born: A male skincare subscription service that offers men a personalised regimen determined using a quiz that asks a range of questions, including ethnicity and location.

-Beauty eCommerce: What’s next?
+Beauty ecommerce: What’s next?

 Beauty brands are in a unique position to build strong personal bonds with their customers, and there’s a lot that can be learned from how they’ve done this to date.
 Check out our personalisation articles from the index below.

-These beauty eCommerce trends give us a taste of where the industry is headed, and ideas on how you can leverage them.
+These beauty eCommerce trends give us a taste of where the industry is headed and ideas on how you can leverage them.

 One Response

-1. Magnificent site.
+Magnificent site.
 Lots of useful info here.
 I am sending it to several pals and also sharing.

 And obviously, thank you for your effort!